 A recent survey by Wallet Hub revealed that 1 in 10 college students think credit cards are simply “free money.”
 Now, while 1 in 10 might not seem like much percentage-wise, that’s more than 2-million young adults who don’t have a basic understanding of credit cards and how they work.
 While there are plenty of credit cards that offer perks, points and in some cases, small amounts of cash back, there are no credit cards that don’t require repayment.
-Along with understanding the fundamentals of credit cards, here are some other ways young adults can start establishing good credit.

 Banks Aren’t Safe Places to Keep Money

 You’ve probably heard your grandparents or great-grandparents joke about stashing money away in a coffee can or under the mattress.
 That’s because there was a time when banks weren’t always safe places to keep your money, and those old enough to remember that may still be wary.
 But the fact is, as long as you are banking with an institution whose deposits are insured by the FDIC (Federal Deposit Insurance Corporation) your money is much safer in the bank than stashed away at home (or anywhere else).
 This is one of the outdated personal finance beliefs that’s better to leave in the past.

 It’s true that many milestones, such as buying a home, a vehicle or acquiring a higher education come with debt.
 But many consumers also run up debt in pursuit of acquiring luxury goods or financing experiences, like world travel.
 They adopt a ‘spend now, worry later’ philosophy.
 But being in debt doesn’t have to be a way of life.
 Some debt may be unavoidable, but most isn’t, particularly credit card debt.
 Through careful budgeting and smart money management, most consumers can avoid debt and still live the life they want, without the worry.

 Budgets are Boring and Restrictive